-If you have had sex, you could be at risk for an STD.
+If you have had sex, whether oral, vaginal, or anal, you could be at risk for an STD.
 Anyone who is sexually active can get an STD.

 STDs, or sexually transmitted diseases, can be contracted through sexual contact of any kind with an infected person.
 For many people, STDs don’t show symptoms for a long time, if at all.
 Even though you might not be exhibiting symptoms, you can still pass the infection to another person through sexual contact.

 Twenty million new cases of STDs occur each year in the US, and half of all new STDs are contracted by people 15 to 24 years old.
 Although many STDs can be treated with medication, there are a variety of STDs that have no cure.

 Early detection is key when it comes to treating STDs effectively.
 Some STDs can be treated and cured with medications; however, some cannot be cured.
 For those infections that are incurable, symptoms can be managed by other medications and treatments.
 Getting tested for an STD is easy and painless, and will ultimately benefit your health and safety as well as your partner’s.

 The most obvious way to prevent contracting an STD is to not have sex.
 If you choose to have sex, you will not get an STD if you only have one uninfected sexual partner for your entire life.
 If you choose to have multiple sex partners, make sure you talk to your doctor, get tested regularly and use a condom correctly every time you have sex.
 However, be aware that there is still a risk for STDs, even when using a condom which are not as effective as you might think when used to prevent sexually transmitted diseases.
 Using a condom during sex can reduce the risk of transmitting or contracting certain STDs, but a condom never eliminates the risk entirely.